BOARD GOVERNANCE REPORT 2018

 The principal functions of the FRC are to:

 The IC performs an advisory role to the Board in the area of investments undertaken by the church, with the Board retaining the final authority to approve the investment plan.
+There is no new investment made by the church since the last tranche of SOF investment in 2010.

 The principal functions of the IC are to: